pbarwell/CBHS-Robotics-CRASSAS-V5/README.md

 ### Contributing
 Pull requests welcome.
-If you adapt CRASSAS using different models or input pipelines, please open a PR or issue.
+If you adapt CRASAS using different models or input pipelines, please open a PR or issue.